 Currency: Thai Baht – THB (Symbol – ฿)

 Money exchange shops offer the best exchange rate for changing foreign currency to Thai Bahts.
-Simply hand over your foreign currency, show your passport, and in return get Thai Bahts for the displayed rate.
+Simply hand over your foreign currency, show your passport, and get Thai Bahts for the displayed rate.
 (You DO NOT pay commission).
 Most major currencies are accepted.
 Approximate exchange rates: 1$ = ฿32 /£1 = ฿42 / 1€ = ฿38 / 1₹ = ฿.46.
-Check exact conversion in your currency.

 ‘Travellers cheques’ are not always accepted.
-Thai ATMs will usually accept foreign bank ATM cards, however, you will be charged between 150 – 180 Baht (around $5) per transaction (in addition to what your bank’s fee).
-Changing foreign currency to Thai Baht at the airport will get you about 5% less than at a money exchange shop outside.
+Thai ATMs will usually accept foreign bank ATM cards, however, you will be charged between 150 – 180 Baht (around $5) per transaction (in addition to your bank’s fee).

-If you plan to use your debit or credit card in Thailand, remember to inform your bank about your travel dates.
-Confirm that your cards will work in Thailand.
+If you plan to use your debit or credit card in Thailand, remember to inform your bank.
+Also, confirm that your cards will work in Thailand.

 Only a few money exchanges will change Indian Rupees (INR) to THB.
 It’s best to change INR to THB in India, or to carry US Dollars and change them to THB in a money exchange stall.